What is a luminous flux?

 Luminous flux units

-There are various terms to consider when it comes to light currents.
-Some terms are also sometimes mixed up.
-That's why we explain all the terms relating to luminous flux here.
-The number of lumens of your lighting tells you how much light a lamp actually emits.
-Lumen therefore indicates how much light a lamp emits, but not how much light you get on a particular surface.
-An example: when you have two LED work lights in the same place on your vehicle, the worklight with more lumens will emit more light.
+There are various terms to consider when it comes to light flux.
+Some terms are sometimes confused.
+The number of lumens of your lighting indicates how much light a lamp actually emits.
+Lumens indicate how much light a lamp emits, but not how much light you get on a certain surface.
+For example, when you mount two LED work lights in the same location on your vehicle, the work light with more lumens will emit more light.

 The number of Volt indicates the voltage of a connection.
 Volt is an abbreviation of the word voltage.
 In the world of lighting terms, the word Volt is expressed with the letter "V".
 For vehicles, LED lights are usually equipped with either a 12-volt or a 24-volt connection.